 The problem with bad breath is that it can be difficult to detect yourself, and while others may notice it they may not want to offend you by telling you.
 Some people also believe they have bad breath when they don’t – a condition called halitophobia.

-According to the NHS, there’s a simple way to find out if your breath smells.
+According to Patient, there’s a simple way to find out if your breath smells (iii).
 Just lick the inside of your wrist and wait until the saliva dries.
 Then smell your wrist – if it doesn’t smell very nice, chances are you have bad breath.

 Bad breath and oral health

 As bad breath is commonly caused by poor oral hygiene, it can also be a sign that you have gum disease.
 If your gums are inflamed, sore or infected, and you find you spit out blood after brushing your teeth, the stage of gum disease affecting you is called gingivitis.
-This is a common condition that’s thought to affect more than half of all adults in the UK to some extent, If, however, you don’t take steps to treat gingivitis, it can develop into the next stage of gum disease, called periodontitis.
-This can cause more serious problems, including tooth loss or loose teeth, receding gums and decay in your jaw bone (according to the NHS, an estimated 15 per cent or so of adults have severe periodontitis).
+This is a common condition that’s thought to affect most people in the UK to some extent (iv).
+If, however, you don’t take steps to treat gingivitis, it can develop into the next stage of gum disease, called periodontitis.
+This can cause more serious problems, including tooth loss or loose teeth, receding gums and decay in your jawbone.
+While mouth ulcers don’t directly cause bad breath, they could be a symptom of an oral infection.

 How to prevent gum disease